Skip navigation

 If your baby's results are not normal, it means high levels of Phe were found in your baby's blood.
 Your baby most likely has PKU.
 Your provider may order more tests to confirm or rule out PKU.
 These tests may include more blood tests and/or urine tests.

-If your baby is diagnosed with PKU, you can safely give the baby formula that doesn't contain Phe.
+If your baby is diagnosed with PKU, you can safely give your baby formula that doesn't contain Phe.
 Breastmilk does contain Phe, so if you would like to breastfeed, talk with your baby's provider to find out if your baby can safely have any amount of breastmilk.

 Learn more about laboratory tests, reference ranges, and understanding results.